Bandwidth/api-docs/site/docs/webrtc/voice-iw.md

 ## Connecting WebRTC to Programmable Voice

 Bandwidth has a demonstrated history of excellence in IP voice technologies, including comprehensive CPaaS Programmable Voice and Messaging capabilities.
-The introduction of WebRTC capabilities provides the opportunity to combine the strength and diversity of our Programmable Voice capabilities with our highly controllable WebRTC capabilities to yield a rich and flexible platform that allows our customers to extend their business with a broad range of communication capabilities.
+The introduction of WebRTC provides the opportunity to combine the strength and diversity of our Programmable Voice with our highly controllable WebRTC to yield a rich and flexible platform that allows our customers to extend their business with a broad range of communication capabilities.

-One of the steps we have taken to enable this capability suite is to ensure that our Programmable Voice (PV) and WebRTC platforms and APIs combine their respective strengths when integrated.
+One of the steps we have taken to enable this capability suite is to ensure that our Programmable Voice (PV) and WebRTC APIs combine their respective strengths when integrated.

 When PV calls interwork with WebRTC communications, control of the behavior of the voice call is managed by the extensive suite of PV capabilities.
-Bandwidth offers “Bxml” scripts to control call events using action verbs.
+Bandwidth offers “BXML” scripts to control call events using action verbs.
 This gives you the ability to create flexible solutions that enable your application to create voice calls, receive voice calls, and control and monitor changes made to these calls.

 And by combining our WebRTC and programmable voice APIs, you can create composite call flows that meet your needs.